 Library services encompass the procedures employed by library personnel to distribute knowledge and information resources within the library.
-Fabunmi (2004) noted that these services include traditional offerings such as loan transactions and reading facilities, as well as auxiliary services like binding, photocopying, and current awareness initiatives, which involve selective dissemination of information and maintaining current contacts.
-Aina (2004) elaborated that general library and information services comprise Lending Services, Inter-Library Loan (ILL), Reservation Services, provision of seating and study facilities, Reference Services, Current Awareness Service (CAS), exhibitions and displays, library publications, user education, library orientation, and information literacy programs.
-Additionally, various types of libraries offer specialized services to their users, including literature searches, selective dissemination of information, referral services, translation services should be provided by supplying materials in a language that the reader can understand, highlighting the necessity for libraries to maintain a roster of professional translators available for assistance as needed.
+Fabunmi (2014) noted that these services include traditional offerings such as loan transactions and reading facilities, as well as auxiliary services like binding, photocopying, and current awareness initiatives, which involve selective dissemination of information and maintaining current contacts.
+Aina (2014) elaborated that general library and information services comprise Lending Services, Inter-Library Loan (ILL), Reservation Services, provision of seating and study facilities, Reference Services, Current Awareness Service (CAS), exhibitions and displays, library publications, user education, library orientation, and information literacy programs.
+Additionally, various types of libraries offer specialized services to their users, including literature searches, selective dissemination of information, referral services, translation services, extension and outreach services, and rental of premises.
+He further emphasized that translation services should be provided by supplying materials in a language that the reader can understand, highlighting the necessity for libraries to maintain a roster of professional translators available for assistance as needed.

-Afolabi (2004) contends that information and referral services are designed to connect individuals with their needs and relevant service activities.
+Afolabi (2014) contends that information and referral services are designed to connect individuals with their needs and relevant service activities.
 These services typically involve personalized responses to inquiries and require the creation and upkeep of a resource database that clearly outlines the current available resources and pertinent information regarding them.
-Lee (2005) elaborates that modern information technology should be employed to enhance library infrastructures, which encompasses improved intranet, extranet, and internet systems, as well as software applications that support the collection, analysis, organization, storage, and dissemination of both internal and external information resources.
+Lee (2015) elaborates that modern information technology should be employed to enhance library infrastructures, which encompasses improved intranet, extranet, and internet systems, as well as software applications that support the collection, analysis, organization, storage, and dissemination of both internal and external information resources.
 This is essential for fostering effective knowledge exchange among users, resource personnel (such as faculty, researchers, and subject specialists), publishers, government entities, businesses, and other organizations through various channels and layers.